Find Affordable College Courses

 Cambridge, MA

 The in-demand bachelor’s degree programs at Harvard University helped the school earn the #2 place on this year’s ranking of the most popular astronomy and astrophysics schools in the New England Region .
-Located in the midsize city of Cambridge, Harvard is a private not-for-profit college with a very large student population.
+Located in the medium-sized city of Cambridge, Harvard is a private not-for-profit school with a fairly large student population.

 About 67% of the students majoring in astronomy at the school are women while 33% are male.